joshbakervt/joshbakervt/README.md

 Hi, I'm Josh
 =============================

-I'm an engineer with 4 years of dev experience - my primary interests are in cloud computing, security, and backend development.
-I love designing complex systems that make our interaction with the internet more powerful, enjoyable and easy.
-On an average day, you might find me using AWS, designing something to target my passion for music production, or developing security tools for the University of Vermont's InfoSec Office.
+I'm an engineer with 4 years of dev experience - I'm passionate about innovating how we rely on technology and I use creativity as the driving force in all of my work.
+Currently writing code at the University of Vermont under the titles of Security Operations Specialist and Senior of a B.S. in Computer Science.
+In my free time that title changes to Freelance Website Developer, AWS Engineer, or Musician.

 *   🌍  I'm based in Burlington, VT and seeking work in the Greater Boston area.
 *   ✉️  You can contact me at [joshbakervt@gmail.com](mailto:joshbakervt@gmail.com)

 ### Cool Projects I've Developed
-* [What's the Data ](http://whatsthedata.com/) - This is an in-progress freelance website I'm developing for a neurosurgeon with the intent of making PubMed publications accessible to neuroscience students.
+* [What's the Data (In Progress)](http://whatsthedata.com/) - This is a freelance website I'm developing for a neurosurgeon with the intent of making PubMed publications accessible to neuroscience students.
 The site uses AWS Lambda, DynamoDB and a custom API gateway for on-demand data processing and retrieval.
 * [205 Days Later (Contributor)](https://gitlab.uvm.edu/jjbaker/cs-205-group-10-final-project) - An immersive 2.5D Call of Duty Zombies style video game built using Python Arcade.
 I developed a spawning algorithm using an LRU-cache for coordinates to evenly distribute spawn location.
 * [Spectrum Analyzer](https://www.youtube.com/watch?v=LnRLYul1AE0&t=1s) - A GUI-based frequency analysis software tool running on Raspberry Pi to show frequency presence in audio files.
 This is a very common tool used in music production for mixing and mastering.